Admission Policy for

-The main application deadline (for an August start) is April 22nd of the same year, with the exception of the first academic year before the school opens.
-Applications for the academic year 2021-2022 will be processed on a rolling basis.
-In all subsequent years, all applications received by the application deadline will be considered.
+The main application deadline (for an August start) is April 22nd of the same year.
+The final application deadline is September 27th.
+Applications received after September 27th will only be considered if the school has the space and resources to accommodate an additional student.
+Applications will be processed on a rolling basis and all applications received by the application deadline will be considered.
 The application deadline is subject to change from year to year.
 Should the situation arise where the school receives more applications than vacant spots, applicants will be prioritized based on the “Priorities of Admission” criteria below.

 Applications received after the main application deadline will be placed on a waiting list, and prioritized according to the criteria below in the “Priorities of Admission” section.
 Should there be additional vacancies after the main application deadline, but before the final admission deadline of the same year (see admission section §5), those spots will be filled in accordance with the criteria of the Priorities of Admission section below.

 §4.
 Priorities of Admission

 The school's principal is responsible for the admission of students to the school, as well as placing them in the right class.
 The Board makes the decision on the number of students admitted annually, within the total number of students at the school approved by the Directorate of Education (UDiR).
 The school can have up to 230 students, with a maximum number of 25 in each class.

 If the school has more applicants than the number of places, the school can prioritize according to the following ranked criteria: